-I further authorize Dr. Gutowski or to release to the American Society of Plastic Surgeons (ASPS), the American Society for Aesthetic Plastic Surgery (ASAPS), and the American Board of Plastic Surgery (ABPS) such images.
+I further authorize The Physicians and their associates to release such images to the American Society of Plastic Surgeons (ASPS), the American Society for Aesthetic Plastic Surgery (ASAPS), the American Board of Plastic Surgery (ABPS), the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS), and the American Board of Facial Plastic and Reconstructive Surgery (AAFPRS), and the American Board of Facial Plastic and Reconstructive Surgery (AAFPRS), and the American Board of Facial Plastic and Reconstructive Surgery (ABFPRS).
 I provide this authorization as a voluntary contribution in the interests of public education.
-The images may be used for publication in print, visual or electronic media, specifically including, but not limited to, medical journals (such as Plastic and Reconstructive Surgery, Annals of Plastic Surgery, Aesthetic Plastic Surgery), textbooks, lay publications, patient education or during lectures for the purpose of informing the medical profession or the general public about plastic surgery methods, medical education or examination material by ASPS, ASAPS, and ABPS.
-I understand that such images shall become the property of ASPS, ASAPS, and ABPS, and may be retained or released by these organizations for the limited purpose mentioned above.
-I also grant permission for the use of any of my medical records including illustrations, photographs, video or other imaging records created in my case, for use in examination, certifying and/or re-certifying purposes by ABPS.
+The images may be used for publication in print, visual or electronic media, specifically including, but not limited to, medical journals (such as Plastic and Reconstructive Surgery, Annals of Plastic Surgery, Aesthetic Plastic Surgery), textbooks, lay publications, patient education or during lectures for the purpose of informing the medical profession or the general public about plastic surgery methods, medical education or examination material by ASPS, ASAPS, ABPS, AAFPRS and ABFPRS.
+I understand that such images shall become the property of ASPS, ASAPS, ABPS, AAFPRS and ABFPRS and may be retained or released by these organizations for the limited purpose mentioned above.
+I also grant permission for the use of any of my medical records including illustrations, photographs, video or other imaging records created in my case, for use in examination, certifying and/or re-certifying purposes by ABPS and ABFPRS.

 I understand that I will not be identified by name in any release of these materials but in some cases the images may contain features that may make my identity recognizable.
-I release and discharge Dr. Gutowski and all parties acting on his authority from all rights that I may have in these images, and from any claims that I have related their use in the above mentioned manner.
+I release and discharge The Physicians and all parties acting on their authority from all rights that I may have in these images, and from any claims that I have related their use in the above-mentioned manner.

-I also release Dr. Gutowski and any employees or agents from all liability, including any claims of libel or invasion or privacy, directly or indirectly connected with, arising out of or resulting from the taking and authorized use of these images or recorded interviews.
+I also release The Physicians and any employees or agents from all liability, including any claims of libel or invasion of privacy, directly or indirectly connected with, arising out of or resulting from the taking and authorized use of these images or recorded interviews.

 I understand that I have the right to request cessation of recording or filming at any time.

-I understand that I will not be entitled to monetary payment or any other consideration as a result of any use of these images and /or my interview.
+I understand that I will not be entitled to monetary payment or any other consideration as a result of use of these images and /or my interview.

 Patient Name

 Patient Signature Date

 Witness or Guardian/Parent Date

+Page 9 of 9 Patient Initials 031822